Composition and Formulation

 Base Oil Types and Performance

-The choice of base stock influences the lubricant’s behavior in operation:
+The choice of base oil influences the lubricant’s behavior in while in operation.

-- Mineral Oils (Groups I–III): Common for general-use applications and remain cost-effective.
+• Mineral oils (Groups I–III) are commonly used for general-use applications and remain cost-effective.

-- Synthetics (Groups IV and V): Include polyalphaolefins (PAOs) and esters, which deliver improved oxidation resistance, thermal stability, and performance in extreme temperatures.
+• Synthetic base stocks (Groups IV and V) include polyalphaolefins (PAOs) and esters, which deliver improved oxidation resistance, thermal stability and performance in extreme temperatures, but at a cost!

 Global Production and Supply Landscape